acidphantasm/acidphantasm-repeatablequestconfig/README.md

-# Welcome to Harry Hideout by acidphantasm
+# Welcome to Repeatable Quest Config by acidphantasm

-This mod is designed and built to ease constructing and upgrading your hideout pre-flea market.
-You can continue to use it post-flea as Harry contains all items used in construction & upgrades.
+This mod is designed and built to be as easy as possible to use without breaking your game.

 ## **Configuration options**

+# Multipliers
+- xpMultiplier
+- currencyMultiplier
+- repMultiplier
+- skillRewardChanceMultiplier
+- skillPointRewardMultiplier
+# Specific Quest Types Only
+- useSpecificQuestType
+- completionOnly
+- explorationOnly
+- eliminationOnly
+# Random Select of Quest Types
+- dailyTypes
-- itemPriceMultiplier
+- weeklyTypes
-- useFleaPrices
+- scavTypes
+# Debug
-- useBarters
+- debugLogging

-Adjust itemPriceMultiplier to adjust item value for both flea & non-flea price.
-If you disable useFleaPrices, the item price will revert to values in items.json If you disable useBarters, the high end items will be available for Roubles